 Aurora's tower shook violently from the blasts.
 She scrambled to her trapdoor and climbing down the ladder in order to reach safety.
 Swirling black robes suddenly were behind her.
 She was on her guard now, her wand in her hand.
 The long pale hand covered her mouth as an arm wrapped around her before the two Disapparated.

-When they reappeared in the middle of a familiar sitting room—the cottage's to be exact, her supposed attacker release her before the figure took a step back from her to reveal himself.
+When they reappeared in the middle of a familiar sitting room—the cottage's to be exact, her supposed attacker released her before the figure took a step back from her to reveal himself.
 It really was a wonder how they were still married.

 "Severus?!"
 Aurora hissed, growling a moment later before hitting the black-clad man's shoulder.
 "You bloody damn arse.
 I could have killed you!
 What the hell were you thinking?"